 Yes.
 All academic staff have access to their own Ultra organisation that can be used to try out Ultra and learn more about it.
 Your personal Ultra organisation can be found by logging into NILE, and selecting 'Organisations'.
 If you have a lot of NILE organisations you can find it quickly by using the search box.
 The full title of your personal Ultra organisation will be 'yourNILEusername_ULTRA: 'Your Name's Ultra Development Organisation'.

 If for a reason you do not have a personal Ultra development organisation, please use the following form to request one.

-Yes, there is a template for Ultra module-level NILE courses which is similar in structure to the template used in Original courses.
-Your personal Ultra demonstration organisation has been created from this template so that you can see what it looks like.
-Also, the UON Ultra demonstration course follows the Ultra template too, so you can see an example of how this might be used in practice.
+Yes, there is a template for Ultra module-level NILE courses.
+The Ultra demonstration organisations use the template so that you can see what it looks like, how it might be used in practice.

 Many professional services department have staff-facing NILE organisations.
 Examples of these include Staff Development's SD101 and Waterside Teaching Room Training sites, and APO's various Partner Resource Centres.
 While we are happy to provide and support and training to any professional services department, etc., to help them recreate their Original organisations as Ultra organisations, there is no immediate need for any of these organisations to become Ultra organisation.

 You can make product feedback suggestions about Ultra directly with Blackboard.
 In order to do this, you will need to join the Blackboard Community at: https://community.blackboard.com/